rcdexta/dextablogs/source/_posts/2014-05-25-handling-ajax-redirects-in-rails.markdown

 ```

 > Interestingly, `redirect_to url, status: 302` is not the same as using `head 302, x_ajax_redirect_url: url` because the latter does not set the location header and that does the trick!

+Also, check out this [sample rails application](https://github.com/rcdexta/ajax_redirect) to play with.
+It has all the necessary code to test the flow.